blues/app-accelerators/34-cellular-modbus-client/README.md

     ```

 The tests should take less than a minute to complete.
 They should all pass, and you should be able to see the requests and responses in your Notehub project's Events tab.

+## Troubleshooting

+Should you encounter any errors, these are typically caused by missing wiring.

+* `Connection timed out`/`Invalid CRC` responses in `responses.qo`.
+This typically occurs when the `D5` pin is not connected to the `DE` and `RE` pins on the RS485 breakout.
+The purpose of this pin is to control the direction of serial data to the RS485 breakout.
+Without it, data cannot be transmitted reliably.
+Double-check your wiring to ensure the jumper cable is in place between `F_D5` and `ATTN` pins on the Notecarrier.

+* Notes sent to `requests.qi` don't appear immediately, but do after a sync.
+The connection between `F_D13` and the  `ATTN` pin is used to notify the host (Swan) that a new note is available.
+If this connection is broken, the host isn't notified in a timely manner.
+Double-check your wiring to ensure the jumper cable is in place between `F_D13` and `ATTN` pins on the Notecarrier.

+* Notes sent to `request.qi` don't appear at all.
+This happens when the Notecard is not configured to the Notehub project.
+Ensure that `PRODUCT_UID` is set in the source code, or that you have issued a `hub.set` request with the `product` property set to your Notehub Project's `ProductUID`.

 ## Blues Community